 The views are again exceptional.
 Be prepared for wind, it can be really strong.
 Don’t panic, this is normal here, also be more careful if the ground is wet (as it will probably be) and walk safe.

 Walk around Dean Village, a village inside Edinburgh

 Just as it says, it’s a town inside a town.
 Well, a tiny village.
 Dean village was funded at the end of XII century on the banks of Leith river, its a really pleasant and calm place, absolutely residential. you can enjoy a short walk around the area, I will recommend to do it in the morning, then you will have enough time to continue trough the river and reach point four of our list.

-Greyfriars cemetery is one of the city most picturesque places.
-Don’t worry, visiting a cemetery is a really common thing over here, actually they have nothing to do with the cementers I know, people use to sit down and read or even have a picnic if the weather is nice.
+Greyfriars cemetery is one of the most picturesque places in the whole city.
+Don’t worry, visiting a cemetery is a really common thing over here, actually, they have nothing to do with the cementers I know, people use to sit down and read or even have a picnic if the weather is nice.

 Really close to Dean Village every Sunday you can find the farmer’s market of Stockbridge (exactly here) it’s located in a really tiny square and calls many different local farmers, organic and bio products and also international fresh food that is cooked right on the spot.
 It’s a nice visit for a lazy Sunday morning, after you can come back with a full hand of food to taste, from indian to Spanish cuisine.

 One of my favourite spots and also, one of the most unknowns.
 The Museum, just right in front of bobby’s statue can tell you all the city and Scottish history and it’s a highly recommended visit with kids that you can also enjoy as an adult.
 As mentioned before, this is also a free entry museum, donations can be made on the principal door and consists in 5 floors but hides a gem not a lot of people knows and give the final touch to the place.
 The terrace.